velodrome-finance/automations/README.md

 2. Register the `UpkeepBalanceMonitor` as a custom logic upkeep.
 Currently, this is done manually by using the [Automation UI](https://automation.chain.link/).
 The gas limit is determined by the `MAX_BATCH_SIZE` environment variable.

 3. After registering the upkeep, set the trusted forwarder on the `UpkeepBalanceMonitor` contract.
 This is done by calling the `setTrustedForwarder` function with the address of the `Forwarder` contract as parameter.

+4. Additionally, to enable the `GaugeUpkeepManager` to add and remove upkeeps from the watchlist as they are registered or canceled, it must be granted permission by calling `grantWatchlistManagerRole` on the `UpkeepBalanceMonitor` contract.